Konstantin2606/Konstantin2606/README.md

 Junior Analyst
 --------------

 I study analytics and dream of working in Data Science.
+Currently involved in a project where I am responsible for developing websites from the ground up using WordPress and similar CMS platforms.
+My role includes configuring SEO settings to optimize search rankings, generating traffic via Pinterest, and filling sites with content.
+I also engage in extensive data management tasks, including writing custom parsers to facilitate data integration with databases, as well as data cleaning and analysis.
+Regularly work with SQLite and OpenAI API.

 I am open to any internships and gaining experience.
 Sociable, positive, purposeful.

 *   🌍  I'm based in Bergen (Norway)
-*   👨‍💻  I'm working with **Pandas, BeautifulSoup**
+*   👨‍💻  I'm currently working on a project with **pandas, openai, sqlite3**
-*   💻  Need more experience with **SQL, NumPy**
+*   💻  Need more experience with **Scikit-learn, Matplotlib, Statistics**
-*   🧠  I'm learning **Scikit-learn, Matplotlib, Statistics**
+*   🧠  I'm learning **asyncio, OOP**
 *   🗣  I speak English(B2), Russian(C2), Norwegian(B1)
 *   ✉️  You can contact me at **[constantine.astashkin@gmail.com](mailto:constantine.astashkin@gmail.com)**